Ambro17/graphql-schema-diff/README.md

 >$ fc-cache -f -v
 >```
 >That should install noto emoji fonts and set is as the fallback font to render emojis 😎
+>If it still doesn't work, change your terminal font to Noto Mono for Powerline.

 ## Credits
 Implementation was heavily inspired by Marc Giroux [ruby version](https://github.com/xuorig/graphql-schema_comparator)